joaopef/theSTART/docs/Password Manager.md

 ```
 git clone https://github.com/waveshare/e-Paper.git
 ```
-6. using the library epd2in13_V4 and the example epd2in13_V4_test as starting point, made a [simple code](system_monitor.py) to display system info as Temp, Uptime, IP, etc..
+6. using the library epd2in13_V4 and the example epd2in13_V4_test as starting point, made a system_monitor.py to display system info as Temp, Uptime, IP, etc..
 **add more stuff when bitwarden is implemented.**

+### Install Docker and Portainer

+1. Install [Docker](https://docs.docker.com/desktop/setup/install/linux/): ``curl -sSL https://get.docker.com | sh``
+2.